-Put simply, an oligarchy is a form of a government where a few powerful people rule a country – usually a family or rich people who hold on to power and rule a nation and the rule is for their benefit rather for the benefit of the country.
+Put simply, an oligarchy is a form of government where a few powerful people rule a country – usually, a family or rich people who hold on to power and rule a nation and the rule is for their benefit rather than for the benefit of the country.

 What’s the origin of the word?

 The word ‘oligarchy’ comes from a combination of two Greek words – ‘oligos’, which means a few, and, ‘arkho’, which means to rule.
 Thus, the meaning is – the rule of the few.

 Top three are:

 Russia – The country is headed by President Vladamir Putin, but the term Russian oligarchs also refers to a group of rich Russian businessmen who made a lot of money after the fall of the Soviet Union in the 1990s.
 These super-rich men now help Putin run the country – and together they won billions of dollars, even as most of Russia remains poor.